msujas/bronkhorstControl/README.md

 MFCclient(3,'\<hostname or ip address\>', multi=True).pollAll()

-There are also 2 other functions in bronkhorstClient called plotLoop() and timePlot() which can be run in conjunction with the bronkhorstMultiServer.
+There are also 2 other functions in bronkhorstClient called barPlot() and timePlot() which can be run in conjunction with the bronkhorstMultiServer.
 Takes host as a required aguement.
+These are also packaged as executables, so run e.g. 'timePlot \<hostname\>'

 I should mention this article https://realpython.com/python-sockets/ and the associated repository which helped me to make this.